Identifying Principal Stratum Causal Effects Conditional on a Post-treatment Intermediate Response

-All the above methods either fell into sensitivity analyses or required exclusion restriction assumptions.
-In this paper, we propose a method to identify and estimate principal stratum causal effects under data settings as \cite{shepherd2006sensitivity} for a binary outcome and later extend our method to address issues of censored outcome data.
-The causal estimand of interest is the treatment efficacy in 3-year EFS and OS among patients who would achieve pCR under chemotherapy plus bevacizumab as in our motivating study, the NSABP B-40 trial.
-Similarly we impose a logistic regression model for a counterfactual outcome given the observed data.
-Using some probabilistic arguments, we connect the model parameters with quantities that can be empirically estimated from the observed data.
-The resulting equations allow us to estimate the model parameters and subsequently the causal estimand of interest, and resolve the identifiability issue.
+All the above methods either fall into sensitivity analyses or require exclusion restriction assumptions.
+In this paper, we propose a method to identify and estimate principal stratum causal effects under data settings as \cite{shepherd2006sensitivity} for a binary outcome and later extend our method to address issues of censored outcome data under mild assumptions.
+Identification of the causal effect is achieved with the bias minimal and the coverage probabilities close to the nominal levels.

-Our paper is organized as follows.
-In section 2, we introduce the standard data settings, necessary assumptions, causal estimands of interest, and a regression model in the context of a randomized neoadjuvant trial.
-In section 3, we propose a method to estimate the model parameters and the causal estimand.
-In section 4, we conduct a simulation study to assess the performance of our method in terms of bias and coverage of bootstrap confidence intervals.
-In section 5, we apply the proposed method to the motivating NSABP B-40 study.
-We conclude with a discussion of the proposed method and future works.